Global catastrophe scenarios: Biotechnology

 Biotechnology can pose a global catastrophic risk in the form of bioengineered organisms (viruses, bacteria, fungi, plants, or animals).
-In many cases the organism will be a pathogen of humans, livestock, crops, or other organisms we depend upon (e.g. pollinators or gut bacteria).
+In many cases the organism will be a pathogen of humans, livestock, crops, or other organisms humans depend upon (e.g. pollinators or gut bacteria).
 However, any organism able to catastrophically disrupt ecosystem functions, e.g. highly competitive weeds, outcompeting essential crops, poses a biotechnology risk.

 A biotechnology catastrophe may be caused by accidentally releasing a genetically engineered organism from controlled environments, by the planned release of such an organism which then turns out to have unforeseen and catastrophic interactions with essential natural or agro-ecosystems, or by intentional usage of biological agents in biological warfare or bioterrorism attacks.
 Pathogens may be intentionally or unintentionally genetically modified to change virulence and other characteristics.
 For example, a group of Australian researchers unintentionally changed characteristics of the mousepox virus while trying to develop a virus to sterilize rodents.
 The modified virus became highly lethal even in vaccinated and naturally resistant mice.
 The technological means to genetically modify virus characteristics are likely to become more widely available in the future if not properly regulated.
-In December 2024, a broad coalition of scientists warned that mirror life, organisms that use the mirror images of naturally occurring chiral biomolecules, should not be created because if it escapes into the environment, it would evade predation by natural organisms and compete against it for non-chiral nutrients.
+In December 2024, a broad coalition of scientists warned that mirror life, organisms that use the mirror images of naturally occurring chiral biomolecules, should not be created.
+Mirror life, a technology "likely at least a decade away" and requiring "major technical advances", may escape into the environment, evading predation by natural organisms and competing against them for non-chiral nutrients.

 Biological weapons, whether used in war or terrorism, could result in human extinction.
 Terrorist applications of biotechnology have historically been infrequent.
 To what extent this is due to a lack of capabilities or motivation is not resolved.
 However, given current development, more risk from novel, engineered pathogens is to be expected in the future.
 Exponential growth has been observed in the biotechnology sector, and Noun and Chyba predict that this will lead to major increases in biotechnological capabilities in the coming decades.
 They argue that risks from biological warfare and bioterrorism are distinct from nuclear and chemical threats because biological pathogens are easier to mass-produce and their production is hard to control (especially as the technological capabilities are becoming available even to individual users).
 In 2008, a survey by the Future of Humanity Institute estimated a 2% probability of extinction from engineered pandemics by 2100.

 Noun and Chyba propose three categories of measures to reduce risks from biotechnology and natural pandemics: Regulation or prevention of potentially dangerous research, improved recognition of outbreaks, and developing facilities to mitigate disease outbreaks (e.g. better and/or more widely distributed vaccines).